OrelMv/Movies-Subscriptions-App/README.md

 # Movies And Subscriptions Management Applications
+Movies Subscriptions application using Node.js, React.js and MongoDB

 ## Introduction
 - This project allows users, who registered to the system, to manage the movies subscriptions of the members in the website.
 Think of it like a theater system: the users are the workers that their job is to register the customers for a movie, and the members are the customers who want to see the movie.